October: Ten Days That Shook the World: Production

 October was one of two films commissioned by the Soviet government to honour the tenth anniversary of the October Revolution (the other was Vsevolod Pudovkin's The End of St. Petersburg).
-Eisenstein was chosen to head the project due to the international success he had achieved with The Battleship Potemkin (1925).
+Eisenstein was chosen to head the project due to the international success he had achieved with Battleship Potemkin (1925).
 Nikolai Podvoisky, one of the troika who led the storming of the Winter Palace, was responsible for the commission.
 The scene of the storming was based more on The Storming of the Winter Palace (1920), a re-enactment involving Vladimir Lenin and thousands of Red Guards, witnessed by 100,000 spectators, than the original occasion, which was far less photogenic.
 This scene became the legitimate, historical depiction of the storming of the Winter Palace owing to the lack of print or film documenting the actual event, which led historians and filmmakers to use Eisenstein's recreation.
 This illustrates October's success as a propaganda film.

 According to the memoirs of Alexander Gorodnitsky, his father Moisei described that "in the film October there were almost no professional actors.
 Lenin, for example was played by Nikandrov, a cement factory worker who had with him a portrait likeness.
 For him a suit, coat and hat were sewed, and a bald spot was shaved on his head.
 Likewise a University student took on the role of Kerensky.
 Zinoviev was played by his real brother, in the role of Trotsky some kind of dentist was employed who also had much in common with the hero".